 If you live with a condition like chronic back pain or arthritis, a long drive can seem daunting.
 But the right setup can make all the difference.
 Adjusting your seat and steering wheel correctly helps prevent pain and makes you a safer driver.
 Use lumbar support pillows or seat cushions to maintain good posture and reduce strain on your back and hips.
 Remember that sitting too close to the steering wheel can cause serious injuries if the airbag deploys, so find a position that balances comfort with the crucial 10-inch safety rule.
 A comfortable driver is a focused driver, which is essential for reacting quickly on the road.

-How to Stay Comfortable on Long Drives
+Staying Comfortable and Alert on Long Drives

 On long road trips, fatigue and stiffness can set in, making you a less attentive driver.
 The key to staying comfortable is to make small, proactive adjustments.
 Before you leave, ensure your seat is positioned to support your entire back and thighs.
 During the drive, plan to take breaks every couple of hours to get out and stretch.
 While on the road, slightly change your seat’s recline angle periodically to alter the pressure points on your back.
 Staying alert and comfortable is your best defense against potential automobile accidents.
 If you do find yourself in a collision, don’t hesitate to contact us for guidance.